Weijia Jiang: Personal life

 On March 17, 2018, Jiang married Travis Luther Lowe, an executive at Yelp and a donor to Democratic Party candidates and causes, in Palm Springs, California.
 Civil rights activist Jim Obergefell led the ceremony, which also featured a Chinese tea ceremony.
-Jiang and Lowe had met in college, where they co-hosted a weekly campus television show.
+Jiang and Lowe met in college, where they co-hosted a weekly campus television show.
 In January 2019, she gave birth to their daughter.